cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Deployment Setup.md

 ## Important notice
 - In each case you need to start the glassfish domains before you can actually deploy something on them.
-Therefore, start each domain in the following order: start database, start registry,start adapter, start the rest (web, store, enterprise).
+Therefore, start each domain in the following order: start database(either asadmin start-database, if you use the build in DerbyDB or start your own DB which you connected with the adapter.), start registry,start adapter, start the rest (web, store, enterprise).
 - Whenever you want to start the domains, do it in this order.